ares-b/blog/_posts/2021-11-09-spark-core-concepts.md

 The Driver process runs on a [JVM][spark-memory-management], it orchestrates and monitors the execution of a Spark application.

 Spark Driver can run into two deployment modes :
 1. Client mode : the driver process lives in the host machine submitting the application, so the driver will be running outside the cluster.
 For example, when you run spark-shell, you're in client mode and the driver process is attached to your terminal.
-When you quit the shell, the driver process terminates
+When you exit the shell, the driver process terminates
 2. Cluster mode : driver lives inside the cluster (in a worker machine)

 The Driver process is always attached to one single Spark application.

 Driver and its components are responsible for:
 - Running the main()` method of your Java, Scala or Python Spark Application, it creates a [Spark Context or a Spark Session][spark-session-and-spark-context] which can be used to load data, transform it and write it somewhere
-- Breaking the application logic into Stages and Tasks [Tasks][spark-tasks], it check the user code and determines how many stages and how many task will be needed to process the data
+- Breaking the application logic into Stages and Tasks [Tasks][spark-tasks], it checks the user code and determines how many stages and how many tasks will be needed to process the data
 -

 # Core Concepts